berkes/berkes.github.com/_posts/2006-11-14-what-to-choose-flexinode-versus-cck.md

 title: !
 'What to choose: Flexinode versus CCK!'
 created: 1163515843
 tags:
-- Project Management
+- project management
-- Tips and tricks
+- tips and tricks
-- Theming
+- theming
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
-- Flexinode
+- flexinode
 lang: en
 ---
 <img src="http://webschuur.com/sites/webschuur.com/files/406969_knights.jpg" style="float:left" alt="fighting knights"/>On the forums, the mailinglist and in my personal inbox I see a lot of people who don't know what to choose: Flexinode or CCK.
 So I decided to write down all my ideas about this in a single article.